avatao/blog.avatao.com/_posts/2017-4-6-Learn-to-build-secure-software.md

 We are writing millions of lines of code day by day, but only a few of us take security into account.
-We exactly know that it's really easy to put security aside as it takes more investment than just inserting the very first working answer from **[Stackoverflow]**(https://meta.stackoverflow.com/questions/252506/question-quality-is-dropping-on-stack-overflow).
+We exactly know that it's really easy to put security aside as it takes more investment than just inserting the very first working answer from **[Stackoverflow](https://meta.stackoverflow.com/questions/252506/question-quality-is-dropping-on-stack-overflow)**.
 Time pressure of an approaching deadline is a good excuse to go fast when establishing the quality and security of the produced software.
-Everybody says that security is important, but the reality is that we'll always find a good reason to neglect it, if it is not built in entirely into our **[Software Development Life Cycle (SDLC)]** (https://www.tutorialspoint.com/sdlc/sdlc_overview.htm).
+Everybody says that security is important, but the reality is that we'll always find a good reason to neglect it, if it is not built in entirely into our **[Software Development Life Cycle (SDLC)] (https://www.tutorialspoint.com/sdlc/sdlc_overview.htm)**.

 Thinking with the mindset of a security guy does not come instantly, we have to train ourselves to design and implement something which is fairly good as a software and does not expose too many low-hanging vulnerabilities